kesed/kesedmillay.com/about.md

 layout: page
 title: About
 ---
 Hello, I’m Kesed.
 I’ve been experimenting with the web since the days of Netscape Browser, Macromedia Flash and Adobe GoLive.
-While those tools have long been retired, they served as the spark that fueled my fondness for the web.
+Those tools have long been retired but they served as the spark that fueled my fondness for the web.

 In 2012, I graduated college and began working as the Web Services Manager and Lead Web Developer for CTSi.
 After a few years of client services, I joined MudLOVE and am currently working as their in-house web developer.